sonodar/aws-ssm-env-ruby/README.md

 it to uppercase letters as the environment variable name is used.
 In this case, for example, if the parameter name is `/myapp/production/DB_PASSWORD`, the parameter value is set to `ENV['MYAPP_PRODUCTION_DB_PASSWORD']`.
-You can specify the first character string to exclude with the `removed_prefix` argument described below.
+You can specify first part of string to exclude with the `removed_prefix` argument described below.
 In addition, you can specify characters to be converted to underscores with the `delimiter` option described below.